Oct 17, 2024

 Where are our children?
 Oh no!
 Oh God!

-For our children lie in the grave of convenience,
+For they lie in the grave of convenience,

 unmourned in the graveyard of greed.